bixbydevelopers/capsule-samples-collection/permissions/README.md

 This capsule demonstrates how to use permissions to get the user's location and name (and in general how to setup permissions on Bixby)

-For your capsule to access sensitive data like this, you need to setup permissions and the user of your capsule needa to opt-in to these permissions
+For your capsule to access sensitive data like this, you need to setup permissions and the user of your capsule needs to opt-in to these permissions

 ## Usage